hiddenswitch/Spellsource/www/src/lore/Princess_Briila.md

 layout: wiki
 ---

-Princess Briila is the leader of the lead Dragovian tribe, the Vohlok.
+Princess Briila is the ruler of the lead Dragovian tribe, the Vohlok.
-She was the former High Priestess of their faith. ![Princess Briila](Princess_Briila.png "fig:Princess Briila")
+She was the former High Priestess of their faith. ![Princess Briila](Princess Briila.png "fig:Princess Briila")

 ### Biography